samxcrowley/resonance_cnn/README.md

 ### Image cropping

-To simulate patchy and irregular experimental data, the input images can be cropped according to parameters `crop_coef` and `angle_p`.
+To simulate patchy and irregular experimental data, the input images can be cropped.
 This is done by changing ones to zeroes in the visibility mask channel, and not by altering the cross-section channel.

-- Energy ranges at each angle are cropped from the bottom and top, each by up to `1 / crop_coef`
-- Angles are dropped from the images at random, by a percentage of up to `angle_p`
-- If `crop_coef = 0` the images are left unchanged
-- If `crop_coef > 0` the images are each duplicated `data_loading.IMG_DUP` times (default is 10) and each of these are cropped at random, and the targets are duplicated accordingly too
+Random energy and angle ranges are chosen, and each raw image from the dataset is duplicated `data_loading.IMG_DUP` times (default is 10) times, with each being cropped randomly.
-    - Note: this means the image and target tensors will then be of size `[n_samples * IMG_DUP,]`

 ## Targets